-As and when advice has been received, it will be shared with parents, teachers and support assistants as appropriate and incorporated into the child's ISP targets, which will continue to be regularly reviewed.
+As and when advice has been received, it will be shared with parents, teachers and support assistants as appropriate and incorporated into the child's Pupil Profile Log and support plan, which will continue to be regularly reviewed.

 4. Education, Health & Care Plan / Statement of Educational Need